eclipse-tractusx/sig-release/docs/technical-release-engineering.md

 | Release candidates | Pre-release identifiers (e.g. `1.4.0-rc.1`) mark validation candidates.
 Only final versions enter the approved release bundle. |
 | Compatibility | The version matrix in `tractus-x-release` remains the single source of truth for which versions belong to a release.
 TRE strengthens its meaning: versions listed together are not only released together but demonstrably validated together. |

+The versioning and nomenclature rules above are to be anchored as a **mandatory TRG**: uniform version and naming conventions across repositories are a hard precondition for automation — variability in nomenclature prevents it entirely.
+Despite the term "guideline", TRGs are binding rules for release participation (Section 2.2), which makes a versioning TRG the right enforcement vehicle.
+In addition, a uniform release-candidate process across products is recommended, for which the EDC release process can serve as a model; today many teams simply increment their semantic version without an explicit release-candidate stage.

 The **release manifest** is the central versioning artefact of TRE: a versioned configuration (release candidate identifier, product scope, chart versions, application versions, umbrella values) stored in Git, as introduced in Section 4.2.
 Earlier terms such as "release input contract" or "pinned version set" refer to this artefact.

 How the versioning objects relate to each other and to the approved release bundle: